Names

 FAQ

-can I use generated wolf names in a commercial novel or game
+Can I use generated wolf names in a published novel or commercial game?

-Yes — all names produced by this generator are free to use in personal and commercial creative projects, including published fiction, tabletop RPG supplements, and video games.
-If you need a cohesive pack, generate 15 or more names using the same style setting so every character shares a tonal identity.
+Yes.
+Names produced by this generator are free to use in personal and commercial projects including published fiction, tabletop RPG supplements, and video games.
+No attribution is required.
+If you need a tonally consistent pack, generate names using a single style setting so every character shares the same phonetic register.